-Guide To Fishing For Catfish In North Carolina
+Guide To The Best Fishing Spots For Catfish In North Carolina

 All about fishing for flathead, blue, white and channel catfish in NC.

 North Carolina presents ideal conditions for catfish and most waters in the state have one or more species of catfish.
 Rivers are an ideal environment for growing big catfish.
 Often ponds and small lakes are stocked with catfish.